alvarowolfx/personal-site/content/articles/2018/2018-01-19_gpscellular-asset-tracking-using-google-cloud-iot-core-firestore-and-mongooseos/index.md

 - Run `firebase login` to authenticate with Google and setup the command line tools
 - Run `firebase init` to associate the local project with your Firebase Project.
-- Install cloud functions dependencies with the command `cd function &amp;&amp; npm install.`
+- Install cloud functions dependencies with the command `cd function & npm install.`
 - And finally run `firebase deploy --only functions` to deploy only our functions, as our webapp first need to be build before it can be deployed.

 With the deployed functions you have all setup to store our received location data sent by the device and execute our custom rules on how to store it.
 You can see and monitor all deployed resource on the Firebase Console.